Islam in Southeast Asia: Further Islamic expansions, 15th century–18th century

+Process of Islamization

-There are several theories to the Islamisation process in Southeast Asia.
-The first theory is trade.
+There are several theories and factors that have been proposed to explain the Islamisation process of Southeast Asia.
+The first is trade.
 The expansion of trade among West Asia, India and Southeast Asia helped the spread of the religion as Muslim traders brought Islam to the region.
-Gujarati Muslims played a pivotal role in establishing Islam in Southeast Asia.
-The second theory is the role of missionaries or Sufis.
+Muslim merchants from various regions in India and West Asia played a pivotal role in establishing Islam in Southeast Asia.
+A second theory is the role of the Sufis.
 The Sufi missionaries played a significant role in spreading the faith by syncretising Islamic ideas with existing local beliefs and religious notions.
-Finally, the ruling classes embraced Islam which further aided the permeation of the religion throughout the region.
-The ruler of the region's most important port, Malacca Sultanate, embraced Islam in the 15th century, heralding a period of accelerated conversion of Islam throughout the region as the religion provided a unifying force among the ruling and trading classes near mister man.
+Thirdly, the ruling classes embraced Islam which further aided the permeation of the religion throughout the region.
+The ruler of the region's most important port, Malacca Sultanate, embraced Islam in the 15th century, heralding a period of accelerated conversion of Islam throughout the region as the religion provided a unifying force among the ruling and trading classes.
 The word daulat refers to the legitimacy of a ruler, through the power of God, and suggests the strong relationship between rule, legitimacy, and the spread of Islam.
+A less influential factor for Islamisation was due to conquest.
+While mostly done for economic and territorial expansion, conquests could have led to eventual conversions after the establishment of an Islamized kingdom, which often deployed missionaries and created religious infrastructure to aid in converting the newly acquired populations.

 The spread of Islam to Southeast Asia also depended largely on the translation and availability of religious texts.
 This was largely through Malay, a language that transected class.
 There are also a number of works in Javanese, particularly related to Javanese-Islamic mysticism.
 Some of the most significant Malay authors that helped in this translation are Hamzah Fansuri, Shams al-Din, and 'Abd al-Ra-uf.